rhdtownsend/gyre/docs/source/ref-guide/stellar-models/model-caps.rst

 Model Capabilities
 ==================

-Which data items are included in a given stellar model dictates what sorts of calculation can be performed on that model by the frontends.
+Which data are included in a given stellar model dictates what sorts of calculation can be performed on that model by the frontends.
 To this end, the different model types and file formats can be classified according to their `capabilities` (labeled using a single letter):

 N
   The model supports non-adiabatic calculations.